 Tags help to filter out a lot of other streamers who do not have the same tags as the one a viewer searches for.
 Going back to our example, if someone searches the family friendly tag, only streams with the family friendly tag will appear in the search.

 If you have ever viewed how many people are streaming a popular game then you know that there can be hundreds or sometimes thousands of people streaming that game.
 So what are your chances of being recognized right?
 And that is where Twitch tags come in.

 There may be thousands of people streaming Fortnite, but maybe only 100 people streaming Fortnite with the family friendly tag.
-And maybe even less people streaming it with a family friendly and an ask me anything tag.
-So the more tags you add, the more that other streams will be filtered out essentially removing your competition.
+And maybe even less people streaming it with a family friendly and an ask me anything (AMA) tag.

 If you are a new streamer, Twitch tags are a good thing to add simply because it is just one extra thing you can do to help you get discovered.
-As you know, in the beginning it is all about being discovered and building your community and Twitch tags can help you do that.
+As you know, in the beginning it is all about being discovered and building your community and Twitch tags can help you do just that.

 So now that we have discussed what the purpose of Twitch tags are, let’s talk about some of the best Twitch tags out there.

 - AMA (ask me anything)